vsbuffalo/vincebuffalo-website/content/blog/md-tags-in-bam-files.md

 title: "MD Tags in BAM Files"
 date: 2014-01-17
 draft: false
-tags: ["bioinformatics", "bam", "sam", "file-formats"]
+tags: ["bioinformatics", "bam", "sam", "file-formats", "note"]
-categories: ["notes"]
 aliases:
   - /notes/2014/01/17/the-md-tag-in-bam-files.html
+  - /notes/md-tags-in-bam-files/
+summary: "The MD tag in BAM files encodes information about the reference sequence at aligned positions, allowing SNP and indel calling without the reference.
+These notes work through several examples of how MD tags interact with CIGAR strings."
 ---

 I needed to work with the MD tag in BAM/SAM files for a recent project.
 There's